February 2017 Vol 10, No 1

 KLAS holds an annual event that brings together vendors and customers on neutral territory to improve the quality of offerings in the healthcare marketplace.
 Admittedly, this is an unusual methodology, and I was asked to set the intellectual table for this important event that was focused on population health.

 Comparing Healthcare Costs Associated with Oral and Subcutaneous Methotrexate or Biologic Therapy for Rheumatoid Arthritis in the United States

-Joseph Lee, PhD, Ryan Pelkey, MS, Julieanna Gubitosa, BS, Michael F. Henrick, MBA, Michael L. Ganz, MS, PhD
+Joseph Lee, PhD, Ryan Pelkey, MS, Julieanna Gubitosa, BS, Michael F. Henrick, MBA, Michael L. Ganz, PhD

 Rheumatoid arthritis (RA) is the most common autoimmune inflammatory arthritis in adults, with a prevalence of approximately 0.6% in the United States.
 RA has a significant negative impact on health-related quality of life and imposes a substantial economic burden on the US healthcare system.